dotmailer/dotdigital-for-wordpress/readme.txt

 == Screenshots ==

 1. The plugin will appear as 'Dotdigital Signup Form' in your left-hand menu
-2. Selecting an address book
+2. Selecting a list
-3. Changing address book visibility
+3. Changing list visibility
-4. Reordering address books
+4. Reordering lists
 5. Adding the form to your website

 == Copyright ==